 A beautiful heritage climber that is smothered in large lavender to lilac-purple flowers in early summer with repeat bloom throughout the season; flowers are unbelievably large and prominent

 Elsa Spath Clematis features showy lilac purple star-shaped flowers with yellow eyes at the ends of the branches from early to late summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Elsa Spath Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance woody vine.
 It is a Type 2 clematis, which means it will bloom primarily on old wood of the previous season, with a second flush later in summer.
 Dead and weak vines should be removed in late winter, and remaining vines should be trimmed back to the first buds that are seen to remove dead stems.
 It is a good choice for attracting hummingbirds to your yard.
 It has no significant negative characteristics.

 Elsa Spath Clematis is recommended for the following landscape applications;